petertang/JourFait/README.md

 Running on OpenShift
 --------------------

-Create a new Play framework 2.2 or greater application
+Create a new Play framework 2.0, 2.1 or 2.2 application

     play new play2demo
     cd play2demo